GopalKarankar/youtubeDownloader/README.md

 # youtubeDownloader

 1. Install all packages given in the code.
-2. run "python youtubeDWLDR.py" in your pc.
+2. run "python youtubeDWLDR.py" in your pc command prompt.
 3. User can paste playlist link or video link in the link textfield.